-There might be some modern trends that folks of yore could never have envisioned—people really wear sneakers with dresses to dinner?!—but there are a few holdovers from the Golden Age that are still kickin’.
+There might be some modern trends that folks of yore could never have envisioned—people really wear sneakers with dresses to dinner?!—but there are a few holdovers from the Golden Age that are still kicking.
 First and foremost: the classical system of labeling invites to events with certain dress codes.
-For us modern women, this ancient system of codes can be quite confusing—after all, we’re used to wearing our sneakers to dinner!
+For us, this ancient system of dress codes can be quite confusing—after all, we’re used to wearing our sneakers to dinner.

-To help you navigate the landmine that is black tie, creative black tie, business formal, and beyond, we’ve deconstructed the 10 most oft-used dress codes for you.
-You’ll never wonder what to wear to any event ever again!
+To help you navigate the landmine that is black tie, creative black tie, business formal, and beyond, we’ve deconstructed the 10 most often-used dress codes for you.
+You’ll never wonder what to wear to any event ever again.

 A black-tie event is the epitome of formal.
 Cocktail-length dresses are only allowed if they are extremely dressy and sleek.